Capitol Police rejected offers of federal help to quell mob

 Capitol Police rejected offers of federal help to quell mobNew

-WASHINGTON (AP) — Three days before the pro-President Donald Trump riot at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.
+WASHINGTON (AP) — Three days before supporters of President Donald Trump rioted at the Capitol, the Pentagon asked the U.S Capitol Police if it needed National Guard manpower.
 And as the mob descended on the building Wednesday, Justice Department leaders reached out to offer up FBI agents.
-The police turned them down both times, according to a defense official and two people familiar with the matter.
+The police turned them down both times, according to senior defense officials and two people familiar with the matter.
 They told The Associated Press that the Capitol Police had planned for a free speech demonstration and didn’t need more help.
 But the Capitol ended up being overrun.
 The failure also raised questions about the treatment of mainly white Trump supporters, compared with the Black and brown protesters across the country who demonstrated last year over police brutality.